Call and speak to Dominic Graham, specialist medical negligence solicitor, today. Find out if you can claim compensation.

 Doctors should proceed with the utmost care and attention at each stage of the diagnostic process, as any missed details or misinterpreted results can lead to a prostate cancer misdiagnosis and subsequently a great deal of unnecessary suffering for the patient.

-There is no definitive cause for the onset of prostate cancer, but a number of factors can elevate your risk of the disease:
+There is no definitive cause for the onset of prostate cancer, but a number of factors can elevate the risk of contracting the disease:

 Treatment paths are known to include:

 Our medical negligence solicitors handle cancer misdiagnosis claims pertaining to a diverse array of the disease’s various forms.
-We’ve successfully handled skin cancer, bladder cancer and breast cancer misdiagnosis claims [A1] and look forward to providing advice and support to anyone who has been subjected to a negligent misdiagnosis.
+We’ve successfully handled skin cancer, bladder cancer and breast cancer misdiagnosis claims and we look forward to providing advice and support to anyone who has been subjected to a negligent prostate cancer diagnosis.

 Whether you want to make a claim or just need more information before you decide, you’re welcome to speak to one of our experts today.
 Time restrictions can apply in some cases however, so it’s important to get in contact at your earliest possible convenience.